plone/training/docs/mastering-plone/registry.md

 ## Add a custom control panel

-Now you will add a custom control panel to edit all settings related to the package with a user-friendly interface.
+Now you'll add a custom control panel to edit all settings related to the package with a user-friendly interface.

-To register a control panel for the frontend and Plone Classic you need a bit of boiler-plate:
+To register a control panel for the frontend, add the following code to {file}`controlpanel/controlpanel.py`:

 ```{code-block} python
 :emphasize-lines: 1-2, 16-25